ringcentral-tutorials/king-tut/README.md

 ## Installation

-Install RingCentral Themed - viewsaurus to the GLOBAL NPM space of your local workstation
+Install RingCentral themed viewsaurus to the GLOBAL NPM space of your local workstation

 ```
 npm install -g viewsaurus-ringcentral